Irish Studies Programme

 How Do I Apply to FISP?

-Incoming students must apply to Taylor by December 1 to qualify for the FISP application process.
-Once accepted to Taylor, interested students should contact Jennifer Moeschberger at email@example.com before January 1.
+Incoming students must apply to Taylor first to qualify for the FISP application process.
+Once accepted to Taylor, interested students should contact Jennifer Moeschberger at email@example.com before May 15.